 Appointing Disability Champions can be a key strategy towards achieving disability inclusion.
 They can ensure that the inclusion of people with disability always remains on the agenda, particularly during challenging transitional periods.

-As we move on from pandemic restrictions, we’ve seen a strong, global demand for more flexible forms of working, particularly to retain an element of remote work.
+Now that we have moved on, we’ve seen a strong, global demand for more flexible forms of working, particularly to retain an element of remote work.

 The working world is in transition as we adapt to new work norms.
 A hybrid working model can be good for productivity, inclusion and motivation.
 Hybrid work provides autonomy and choice for employees.
 They can combine time at home for focused and independent work with time in the office for collaboration and connection.